 - 2 Rounds of Edits each on 1 Resume and 1 Cover Letter

-The cold networking email doesn’t have to be scary; your purpose isn’t to land a case interview referral via email, it’s to secure a conversation.
-Think of it like dating – you put the best parts of yourself out there to show someone you are a viable candidate, and then you go on a first date (the informational interview).
+The cold consulting networking email doesn’t have to be scary.
+Your purpose isn’t to land a case interview referral via email.
+The purpose is to secure a conversation.
+That’s it!
+Does that make it a little less scary?
+Think of it like dating – you put the best parts of yourself out there to show someone you are a viable “candidate”.
+Then you go on a first date (the informational interview).
 It’s as simple as that.

 But why would someone in a top consulting firm like McKinsey want to write you back?
 Don’t they need to mentor you for 6 months first?
 No!
 Networking – especially in management consulting – is of a much more transactional nature.
 Someone helped the person you are reaching out to get into McKinsey, and they are naturally inclined to return the favor to help you get into McK.